-Front safety belt height adjustment (if equipped)
+Front safety belt height adjustment

-If your vehicle has seat integrated restraints you will not have a safety belt height adjuster.
+If your vehicle has seat integrated restraints you will not have safety belt height adjustments.

-Regular Cab and SuperCab vehicles have safety belt height adjustments for the driver and front passenger.
-SuperCrew vehicles have these adjustments for the driver, front passenger and rear outboard passengers.
+Your vehicle may have safety belt height adjustments for the driver and front passenger.
 Adjust the height of the shoulder belt so the belt rests across the middle of your shoulder.

-• Regular Cab/4-door SuperCrew
+• Regular Cab and 4-door CrewCab

-• 4-door SuperCab (Bench seats only)
+• 4-door Super Cab (if equipped)